Survivor Series (2014): Aftermath

 Later on the February 2, 2015, episode of Raw, Cena welcomed Ziggler, Rowan, and Ryback to celebrate their return to WWE and they were placed in matches by Stephanie McMahon respectively.
-The following week, Dolph Ziggler, Ryback, and Erick Rowan came out and helped Daniel Bryan and Roman Reigns to defeat Seth Rollins, Big Show, Kane, and J&J Security (Jamie Noble and Joey Mercury).
+The following week, Ziggler, Ryback, and Rowan came out and helped Bryan and Roman Reigns to defeat Rollins, Big Show, Kane, and J&J Security.
 On the February 16 episode, after Ziggler defeated Rollins via disqualification, he was attacked by Rollins and J&J Security, but Ryback, and Rowan came out and saved Ziggler.
 On the February 19 episode of SmackDown, after Rollins defeated Ziggler, the Authority attacked Ziggler, Ryback, and Rowan.
-Afterwards, it was announced that Ziggler, Ryback, and Rowan would face Rollins, Big Show, and Kane in a six man tag team match at the event which they lost.
-Dolph Ziggler, Ryback, and Erick Rowan avenged their loss on the February 26 episode of SmackDown, defeating Rollins, Kane, and Big Show.
+Afterwards, it was announced that Ziggler, Ryback, and Rowan would face Rollins, Big Show, and Kane in a six man tag team match at Fastlane, which they lost.
+Ziggler, Ryback, and Rowan avenged their loss on the February 26 episode of SmackDown, defeating Rollins, Kane, and Big Show.
 The three would go their separate ways just before WrestleMania 31.

 On the December 8 episode of Raw, AJ Lee invoked her rematch clause against Nikki Bella for the Divas Championship at TLC: Tables, Ladders & Chairs.

+Dean Ambrose and Bray Wyatt's feud continued when they faced off in the next few matches such as the Miracle on 34th Street Fight.
+They later faced off in TLC: Tables, Ladders & Chairs in a non-titled TLC main event, which Wyatt ultimately won due to Ambrose getting hurt by the television monitor to himself before concluding their feud with only four televised matches later on.